sigmdel/lazmacropad/README.md

 [nanoMacroPad.ino](nanoMacroPad/nanoMacroPad.ino) contains the Arduino sketch that runs on the Nano.
 It requires the [Keypad library](https://playground.arduino.cc/Code/Keypad/) ([GitHub repository](https://github.com/Chris--A/Keypad)) by Mark Stanley and Alexander Brevig.
 It can be installed with the Arduino IDE library manager.

 The source code of the *lazmacropad* object pascal program is in the root directory of the repository.
-The [images](images/) directory contains the two images shown on this page.
-Neither of these are required to compile the program.
+The [images](images/) directory contains the three images shown on this page.
+None are required to compile the program.

 The [`MouseAndKeyInput`](https://wiki.lazarus.freepascal.org/MouseAndKeyInput) unit is used to generate the desired paste keyboard shortcut.
 The unit is found in the `lazmouseandkeyinput.lpk` non-visual package.
 That package is in the `$(LAZARUS)/components/mouseandkeyinput` directory.
 Load the package file into the Lazarus IDE and compile it.
 Add `lazmouseandkeyinput` to the `Required Packages` in the `Project Inspector` window (which is opened from the `Project` menu in the IDE).